Bager History, Family Crest & Coats of Arms

 The surname Bager was first found in Yorkshire where one of the first records of the name was Richard le Bagger, who was listed on the Assize Rolls of Lancashire in 1246 and later in Yorkshire in 1297.

-Important Dates for the Bager family
+Early History of the Bager family

 This web page shows only a small excerpt of our Bager research.
 Another 43 words (3 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Bager History in all our PDF Extended History products and printed products wherever possible.